-The clinic was hosted by UNO’s Office of Health Security in partnership with the Douglas County Health Department and was open to students, faculty, staff, alumni, and the community.
+Douglas County Health Department mobile vaccination clinics will take place on campus every Wednesday in September.
+The clinics will be hosted by UNO’s Office of Health Security in partnership with the Douglas County Health Department, and are open to the public.

-Those receiving their first dose at the May 21 clinic will need to receive their second dose of the Pfizer vaccine three weeks later at any COVID-19 vaccination location in the community.
+Those receiving their first dose at one of the mobile vaccination clinics will need to receive their second dose of the Pfizer vaccine three weeks later at any COVID-19 vaccination location in the community.

 Walk-in appointments will be available to individuals age 16 and older.
-Individuals under the age of 19 will need parental consent and a guardian present in order to get the vaccine.
+Individuals under the age of 19 will need parental/guardian consent and a parent/guardian present in order to get the vaccine.

 About the University of Nebraska at Omaha

 Located in one of America’s best cities to live, work and learn, the University of Nebraska at Omaha (UNO) is Nebraska’s premier metropolitan university.
 With more than 15,000 students enrolled in 200-plus programs of study, UNO is recognized nationally for its online education, graduate education, military friendliness and community engagement efforts.
 Founded in 1908, UNO has served learners of all backgrounds for more than 100 years and is dedicated to another century of excellence both in the classroom and in the community.